CommonsBuild/tec-info/wg-digest/🌾-stewards-2.md

 _06-Jul-21 12:23 PM_:

 @Stewards A couple of Parameters will be on our todo list to decide on during the hatch.
-The details are here: [https://docs.google.com/document/d/1nDvaIcGvl7GFFnQLSxAdwVUvHilx4JWTdiXjJVCu2jY/edit#](https://docs.google.com/document/d/1nDvaIcGvl7GFFnQLSxAdwVUvHilx4JWTdiXjJVCu2jY/edit#) I want to post this to the forum as a proposal for first advice process.. then voting... but would love to get your feed back too!
-The Params that hide in the Advanced Area that I would love for the Stewards to define the DEFAULTS for are: Transferability Token Name Proposal Deposit Challenge Deposit Settlement Period
+The details are here: [https://docs.google.com/document/d/1nDvaIcGvl7GFFnQLSxAdwVUvHilx4JWTdiXjJVCu2jY

 The Power of Defaults in the Commons Configuration Dashboard